mtso/monorepo/README.md

 `demo/socket-client-server/` | **WIP** C socket server and client.
 `demo/stack-overflow/` | Code snippets used for asking questions on stackoverflow.com.
 `demo/tcp-client-server/` | Simple Go TCP server and client.
-`exercises/learnyouahaskell.com/` | Learn you a Haskell exercises.
+`exercises/learnyouahaskell.com/` | Learn you a Haskell follow-along exercises.
+`lib/slice/` | A dynamic array similar to std::vector and Go slices.
 `src/base/` | Base API gateway for mtso.io.
 (Documentation, source code browser, etc.)
 `src/bin/` | `bin` is a library of executable scripts and the sources to compile them.
 `src/cha-service/` | Simple microservice JSON API server for use with tech demos.